+Weeds, after all, are simply unwanted plants in the landscape.
+They are unsightly and invasive, denying other plants the light and nutrition they need to survive.
 Weeds can be annual or perennial.
-Common weeds such as crabgrass and lamb’s-quarter are annuals that spread by seed.
+Common weeds such as crabgrass and lamb’s quarter are annuals that spread by seed.
 These, once appearing in the garden, may be removed by hand or hoe.

-Pesky weeds such as dandelion, ivy, purslane, thistle and ragweed are perennials that spread by seed and root, requiring more effort to remove them from the garden.
+Pesky weeds such as dandelion, ivy, purslane, thistle and ragweed are perennials that spread by seed and root, requiring more effort to remove from the garden.

-- Timing is key to winning the weeding battle.
+Timing is key to winning the weeding battle.
 Eliminate weeds when you first spy them.
 If the plant goes to seed, you will have even more weeds to fight.

-- While tilling new beds in the spring, be aware that most seeds germinate in the top 2 inches of soil.
+While tilling new beds in the spring, be aware that most seeds germinate in the top 2 inches of soil.
 Digging deep in the garden brings these dormant seeds to the surface into perfect conditions for germinating.